 Residential properties with 99-year or shorter leases are not unique to Singapore, or to public housing.
 Cities like Hong Kong have residential properties sold on 50-year leases and Canberra has a 99-year leasehold system.

-If flats are sold on freehold basis, there won’t be enough land to build new flats for future generations, and our society will become divided between those who own a property and those who do not.
+In land-scarce Singapore, the leasehold system allows land to be recycled and re-developed, to meet the needs of future generations of Singaporeans.
+If flats are sold on a freehold basis, there won’t be enough land to build new flats for future generations, and our society will become divided between those who own a property and those who do not.

-Since 1967, all sites for private residential land in Singapore have also been sold on leases not more than 99 years.
-Flats sold on a full 99-year lease is more than sufficient to cover you and your loved ones for life.
+Since 1967, all sites for private residential land in Singapore have also been sold on leases of not more than 99 years.
+Flats sold on a full 99-year lease are more than sufficient to cover you and your loved ones for life.

-Why does HDB allow flat owners to sublet their flat?
+Why do HDB flat owners have to pay property tax?

 Property tax is a tax levied on the ownership of properties.
 Hence, owners of private residential properties (both freehold and leasehold) as well as HDB flat owners pay property tax.